Eqcell/make-xls-model/README.md

 ## Requirements

 The script is executed in [Anaconda](https://store.continuum.io/cshop/anaconda/) environment, we use Python 3.5.
+Everything runs only on Windows.

 Formal requirements.txt is to follow.